A Minimalist Scenery

 Do you know how to get a shot that completely satisfies you?
 I don’t.
 When I take photos I mainly care about the experience, once I go home and see my shots, I will then decide if I like the shot I took or not.
 I am usually never happy with them, but that’s for another story.

-Unwilling to miss my chance to capture the sunrise, I put the boots on, drove to Bronte beach at 5.30am and “climbed” my usual rock, near the shore and in the middle of the water.
+Unwilling to miss my chance to capture the sunrise, I quickly made myself a cup of coffee (can’t skip that), I put the boots on, drove to Bronte Beach at 5.30am and “climbed” my usual rock, near the shore and in the middle of the water.
 Bronte rock pool is one of the most popular ocean pools in Sydney, it’s very easy to find a lot of photographers standing around it for a sunrise shot.
 For this reason I usually give myself a bit of distance so that I can plan my shot better, have more space to think and probably experience my morning routine in the way a like.

-Since I was far from my subject, for this photo I decided to use my zoom lens Olympus M.ZUIKO DIGITAL ED 40-150mm F2.8 PRO with teleconverter.
+For landscapes I usually shoot with my workhorse lens the Olympus M.Zuiko Digiatl ED 12-40 f/2.8 Pro, but on that morning, I wanted to capture some close details.
+Since I was far from my subject, for this photo I decided to use my zoom lens Olympus M.Zuiko Digital ED 40-150mm f/2.8 Pro with teleconverter.
 Even though it was still pretty dark I realised that it was not going to be a cracking sunrise and the sky was going to be quite monotone, but slowing down my shutter speed I was able to create a pleasant movement effect in the water and get this final image.